-16 Nov Brexit and new export markets present a steep learning curve for Jo
+16 Nov Brexit and export markets present a learning curve for Jo

 Contacta exports its products to countries right across Europe and we needed to be ready for the advent of Brexit.
 Preparations began months ahead of the 1st January 2021, when the free movement of people, goods and services came to an end.

-Much of the research into the new rules and regulations was carried out by our Assistant Management Account, Jo Nakimuli, to make sure distribution could continue as smoothly as possible.
+Much of the research into the new rules and regulations was carried out by our Assistant Management Accountant, Jo Nakimuli, to make sure distribution could continue as smoothly as possible.

 “We encouraged our customers and distributors to increase their orders prior to Brexit to make sure they had enough stock in case we experienced any issues,” remembers Jo.